farcasterxyz/protocol/docs/SPECIFICATION.md

 A new version of the Hub must be released every 12 weeks that supports the latest protocol specification.
 The release will advertise the new version and peer with other Hubs that support the same version.
 It must also peer with older hubs up to 4 weeks after the version release date to ensure a transition period.
 Hubs must ship with a cutoff date which is set to 16 weeks after the specification release date.
 When the cutoff date is reached, the Hub will shut down immediately and refuse to start up.

 Backwards incompatible Hub changes can be introduced safely with feature flags in the release train system.
 The feature can be programmed to turn on after the 4 week point, when older hubs are guaranteed to be disconnected from the network.
-Hubs may use the Ethereum block timestamp to co-ordinate their clocks and synchronize the cut over.
+Hubs may use the Ethereum block timestamp to coordinate their clocks and synchronize the cutover.

 [^two-phase-set]: Shapiro, Marc; Preguiça, Nuno; Baquero, Carlos; Zawirski, Marek (2011).
 "A Comprehensive Study of Convergent and Commutative Replicated Data Types".
 Rr-7506.
 [^ed25519]: Bernstein, D.J., Duif, N., Lange, T. et al. High-speed high-security signatures.
 J Cryptogr Eng 2, 77–89 (2012). https://doi.org/10.1007/s13389-012-0027-1